NathanTheGr8/nathanthegr8.github.io/_posts/2018-10-03-sccm-package-automation.md

 ## The Functions

+The code has been refactored into a powershell module

 ### Get-LatestAppVersion

 This function gets the latest version of a given app.
 The version is returned usually as a [version] object, but sometimes as a string like for Adobe Reader.
 Reader's version is returned as a string because its version number contains leading 0s that would have been stripped out by the version type.